lgo/hueston/README.md

 - Scripting in order to control
   - querying current bulb status
   - device locations, last activity, etc. (hueston-mobile, hueston-native client repositories)
+- Service jobs for all scripting and API calls and in addition to run timed operations
+- Ability to deploy to Heroku, without the need for a second dyno for just jobs (instead run services synchronously).

 ### Scripting use cases